Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Cross ratio preserving maps

 \subsection{Symmetric spaces}

-We want to show that the above corollaries hold in a similar way for symmetric spaces.
-Therefore we essentially only need to show that Moebius bijections are homeomorphisms.
-Hence we analyze some topological properties of Moebius bijections for the case of symmetric spaces.
+We want to show that the above proposition and corollary hold in a similar way for symmetric spaces.
+We will see that we essentially only need to show that Moebius bijections are homeomorphisms.
+Therefore we analyze some topological properties of Moebius bijections for the case of symmetric spaces.

 In this section we only consider symmetric spaces $X$.
-For $r\in\R$, $x_2,y_1,y_2\in \Ftm(X)$ and $\xi\in\inn(\tm)$ we define
+For $r\in\R$, $\xi\in\inn(\tm)$ and $x_2,y_1,y_2\in \Ftm(X)$ we define

 Those sets are open by the continuity of $\cro_{\xi}$ and the fact that $\Af$ is open.
 However, it can happen that they are empty - which holds if $x_2\nop y_1,y_2$.

 \bp Let $X$ be a symmetric space.
 The sets $B^{-}_{r,\xi}(y_1,x_2,y_2)$ varying over all $r\in \R$ and all $x_2,y_1,y_2\in \Ftm$ form a subbase of the topology on $\Ftm(X)$ \ep